Ng Hui

-Biography
+Early life

 Ng attended Jin Shan Primary School, Raffles Girls' Secondary School and Hwa Chong Junior College and graduated from Nanyang Technological University (NTU) with a degree in Communication Studies.
 She was awarded the Outstanding Young Alumni Award by NTU in 2008.

+Career

 While studying in NTU, Ng went on an internship with Mediacorp to learn to be an assistant director.
 On the set of Living with Lydia, the casting directors asked her to audition for the sitcom and was cast as Apple Lum, Lydia's daughter in the sitcom.
 This started her acting career with Mediacorp.

-In 2006, Ng appeared in her first film, We are family.
+In 2006, Ng appeared in her first film, We Are Family.

 Ng was best known for her award-winning role as 'Tao Jie' in The Little Nyonya and has acted in more than 20 dramas and hosted a number of variety shows.

-Ng left the entertainment industry in 2012 as she has decided that she will devote her time and efforts to other areas apart from acting.
-She is currently working as an Allied Educator for Learning And Behavioural Support at a government primary school.
+Ng left the entertainment industry in 2012 as she decided that she will devote her time and efforts to other areas apart from acting.
+She worked as an Allied Educator for Learning And Behavioural Support at a government primary school til 2022.